Pete-Hamlin/albert-extensions/README.md

 These extensions currently consist of:
 * **Youtube-dl** - Based off the existing YouTube extension, this will allow you to download youtube videos directly from albert, both in mp3 (audio) and mp4 (video) format.
-* **Pocket** - This extension will allow you to browse and select you saved links from the [Pocket]() application.
+* **Pocket** - This extension will allow you to browse and select you saved links from the [Pocket]() web application.

 ## Installation

 Copy the extensions you want to use into ` `.
-ALternatively if you want to use all of them, you can simple run the `install.sh` file in this repo
+Alternatively if you want to use all of them, you can simple run the `install.sh` file in this repo

 ## Setup